ykai16/Lollipop/README.md

 `-p $CTCF_peak:`CTCF peak file in BED format.

 `-a $CTCF_ChIA-PET_interactions:`CTCF-mediated interactions identified by ChIA-PET or other methods.
 The file format is `chrom1 start1 end1 chrom2 start2 end2 IAB FDR strand1 strand2`, where `IAB` is the number of PETs connecting the anchors and `FDR` is the statistical significance.

+`-c $CTCF_HiC_interactions:`CTCF-mediated interactions identified by HiC.
+The file format is `chrom	start1	start2	response	length`.
+We use this file to make sure the negative loops are not those real loops identified by methods other than ChIA-PET.
+If it is not available, you can provide an empty file but keep the header.

 `-o $training_interactions:`Output file with positive and negative loops in the following format: `chrom anchor1 anchor2 response loop-length`, where `anchor1/2` is the genomic coordinate of the middle point of left/right anchor.